 Falls

-Rancheria Falls recreation site along the Alaska Highway provided a great spot for lunch and a short hike and dog walk.
+Rancheria Falls recreation site was a good spot for lunch and a short hike and dog walk.
 The parking area is large and provides an easy turnaround for truck and fifth wheel.
+Despite ominous clouds and thunder, we did the short hike to the falls.

 Rancheria Falls

-The weather remained overcast with heavy rain in some spots.
+The weather remained overcast with heavy rain.
 Teslin was enjoying a massive downpour when we arrived.
-After debating whether to carry on to the nearby Yukon government campground, we decided to overnight at the Yukon Motel & RV Park; the RV park is a large open area along the lakeshore.
-We went to the restaurant for dinner, and it was average highway fare.
-Nothing to get excited about.
+After debating whether to carry on to the nearby Yukon government campground, we decided to overnight at the Yukon Motel & RV Park in Teslin.
+The RV park is a large open area along the lakeshore.
+After dinner we visited the wildlife museum next door to the RV park.
+Admittance was free and the displays were wonderful!
+Overall it was a good RV park that also offered a good gasoline discount for people staying the night.